ChernyshevT/LTPLib_project/README.md

 > In this case, one arbitrary unit should be marked with `0`-value.

-The following example shows the umap-configuration for the problem with periodic and open boundaries and the central body with given $\phi$:
+The following example shows the umap-configuration for the problem with open boundaries and the central body with given $\phi$:
 <br>
 <img src="./docs/imgs/umap_example.png" alt="An example for umap-configuration" width="512"/>
 <br>